openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `hide`  A string that contains an Angular expression for the ng-hide directive
 * `lookuplist` an Angular expression that evaluates to an array containing the lookuplist values
 * `required` Label to show when we're required
+* `enter` expression to evaluate if the user presses return when in this input

 ### {% radio ... %}